Serving the animals and citizens of Iowa County and its surrounding communities

 Section II.
-It is the policy of the society to provide humane care and treatment for all animals needing protection in Iowa County; to seek to return lost animals to their owners; and to seek suitable homes for animals without owners.
-The Iowa County Humane Society is a no-kill shelter, as defined by the ASILOMAR Accords.
+It is the policy of the Iowa County Humane Society (the “Society”) to provide humane care and treatment for all animals needing protection in Iowa County; to seek to return lost animals to their owners; and to seek suitable homes for animals without owners.
+The Society is a no-kill shelter, as defined by the ASILOMAR Accords.
 No animal under control of the society may be euthanized (except in emergency situations to relieve suffering or protect staff and other animals) unless the animal is determined to be unadoptable and untreatable, and no other alternative for placement is available.

 Headquarters and Branches

 Section I. Members are not required to reside in Iowa County.
-Individuals eligible for membership shall not engage in commercial exploitation of animals.
 No person convicted of cruelty or neglect to animals or who engages or has engaged in blood sports involving animals may be a member.

 Section III.
 Membership options for each calendar year shall be set at the Annual Meeting.

 Section IV.
-Members: Any eligible individual shall become a member in good standing of the Iowa County Humane Society by donating any dollar amount over $25, and agreeing to abide by the bylaws and practices of the Society.
+Members: Any eligible individual shall become a member in good standing of the Society by donating any dollar amount of $25 or more, and agreeing to abide by the bylaws and practices of the Society.
 Donations made within the 12 months prior to the annual meeting grant active membership and voting rights.
 Voting members shall be 18 years of age.

-Section V. All active members shall be entitled to cast one vote at any meeting on issues requiring an open vote or in any referendum, provided however; it is a member in good standing.
+Section V. All active members shall be entitled to cast one vote at any meeting on issues requiring an open vote or in any referendum, provided however; he or she is a member in good standing.
 For the purpose of this section, a person shall be deemed to have become a member if they qualify as noted in above Section IV.

 Section VI.
-Annual Meeting: The purpose of the annual meeting of the ICHS is for electing the Executive Board and for the transaction of any other business authorized to be transacted by the members and shall be held at such time and place as specified by the Executive Board of Directors.
+Annual Meeting: The purpose of the annual meeting of the Society is for electing the Board and for the transaction of any other business authorized to be transacted by the members and shall be held at such time and place as specified by the Board of Directors.

-Section X. At any meeting of the society, those members of the Executive Board present in person shall have authority to transact all business that may come before the meeting.
+Section X. At any meeting of the Society, those members of the Board present in person shall have authority to transact all business that may come before the meeting.
 Voting by proxy shall not be permitted.

 Section XI.
-Membership Termination: Membership in the society shall cease upon failure to donate to establish current membership as described in Section IV, change in eligibility status, resignation, or failure to abide by the bylaws, policies and rules herein established as determined by act of the Executive Board.
+Membership Termination: Membership in the Society shall cease upon failure to donate to establish current membership as described in Section IV, change in eligibility status, resignation, or failure to abide by the bylaws, policies and rules herein established as determined by act of the Board.

-Sections I. Subject to the limitations of the articles of incorporation, these Bylaws and the laws of the State of Wisconsin, the affairs for the Corporation shall be managed by the Executive Board of Directors and such committees as approved and empowered by the Executive Board of Directors.
+Sections I. Subject to the limitations of the articles of incorporation, these Bylaws and the laws of the State of Wisconsin, the affairs of the Society shall be managed by the Board of Directors and such committees as approved and empowered by the Board of Directors.

 Section II.
 Qualifications: Only active members in good standing are eligible for leadership positions including board of directors, committee chairperson, or leader of a task force.
-Board of Directors may not have relatives employed by ICHS (relative being defined as spouse, parent, children, siblings or in-laws or step relatives thereof).
-Active members in good standing are defined as those having established a membership as defined in Article IV, Section IV, are not employed by or receiving remuneration for services from a humane society, do not derive livelihood or any significant income from the commercial exploitation of animals, have not been convicted of cruelty or neglect to animals, and have not engaged in blood sports involving animals.
+Board of Directors may not themselves be currently employed and compensated by the Society, nor have relatives employed by Society (relative being defined as spouse, parent, children, siblings or in-laws or step relatives thereof).
+Active members in good standing are defined as those having established a membership as defined in Article IV, Section IV, are not employed by and receiving remuneration for services from a humane society, have not been convicted of cruelty or neglect to animals, and have not engaged in blood sports involving animals.
 Additionally those seeking leadership positions must be recommended by two board members.

 Section III.
-Number of Directors/Terms: There shall be a minimum of five but not more than seven directors on the Executive Board.
-The members of the Executive Board shall be elected at annual meetings by the Active members of the society and shall serve for a term of three years each, except that at the first election following the adoption of these bylaws, three of the members of the Executive Board shall be elected to serve for one year, two for two years, and two shall serve for three years.
-Thereafter, elections each year will be for members of the Executive Board whose term has expired.
-At any time when the number of directors in office shall be fewer than five, the directors remaining in office shall add to their number until there be no fewer than five directors in office, but no act of this society shall be void at any time merely because there are fewer than five directors in office.
+Number of Directors/Terms: There shall be a minimum of three but not more than nine directors on the Board.
+The members of the Board shall be elected at annual meetings by the Active members of the Society and shall serve for a term of three years each, except that at the first election following the adoption of these bylaws, three of the members of the Board shall be elected to serve for one year, two for two years, and two shall serve for three years.
+Thereafter, elections each year will be for members of the Board whose term has expired.
+At any time when the number of directors in office shall be fewer than three, the directors remaining in office shall add to their number until there be no fewer than three directors in office, but no act of this Society shall be void at any time merely because there are fewer than three directors in office.

 Section IV.
-Resignation: Any Executive Board Member may resign by submitting a written notice of resignation to the Chair or to the Executive Board of Directors, which shall be effective immediately.
+Resignation: Any Board Member may resign by submitting a written notice of resignation to the Chair or to the Board of Directors, which shall be effective immediately.

 Section IX.
-A majority of the members of the Executive Board of Directors shall constitute a quorum.
+A majority of the members of the Board of Directors shall constitute a quorum.

 Section XI.
 Directors, as such, and members of committees, shall be classed as volunteers and shall not receive any salaries or fees for their services but may be reimbursed for any expenses incurred in fulfilling their duties.

-Section I. At each annual meeting of the Executive Board of Directors, the Board shall elect a president, a secretary, and a treasurer by the majority vote of the Executive Board members present and voting.
-It may choose such other officers as the business of the society may require.
-All the officers shall hold office at the pleasure of the Executive Board of Directors but in no case beyond the time when their respective successors shall be elected and shall qualify.
+Section I. At each annual meeting of the Board of Directors, the Board shall elect a president, a secretary, and a treasurer by the majority vote of the Board members present and voting.
+It may choose such other officers as the business of the Society may require.
+All the officers shall hold office at the pleasure of the Board of Directors but in no case beyond the time when their respective successors shall be elected and shall qualify.

 Section III.
-President: The president will direct the board.
-The president of the executive board will be the motivator of the board, board members, and shelter managers.
-The president will foster connections to the community, coordinate connections with large donators, and organize board meetings.
+President: The president will direct the Board.
+The president of the Board will be the motivator of the board, board members, and shelter managers.
+The president will foster connections to the community and organize board meetings.

 Section IV.
-Secretary: The secretary shall take and preserve minutes of all executive board meetings of the society, notify members and directors of annual, regular and special meetings, and perform other duties assigned by the Board.
-The secretary shall cause the minutes of all Executive Board meetings to be published in a form which shall be available, upon request, to all members.
-The secretary will work with office staff to oversee the updating of the mailing list, adopter list, email list, membership list, donor list and any other list developed for the shelter.
-The secretary will also oversee the sending out of thank you notes for adoptions, donations, and memorial acknowledgments.
+Secretary: The secretary shall take and preserve minutes of all Board meetings of the Society, notify members and directors of annual, regular and special meetings, and perform other duties assigned by the Board.
+The secretary shall cause the minutes of all Board meetings to be published in a form which shall be available, upon request, to all members.

-Section V. Treasurer: The treasurer will take in all shelter money, pay all bills, and oversee the bookkeeper.
-The treasurer will partake in putting together a budget, present monthly financial reports and an annual financial report to the board, make and foster connections with donators and negotiate government contracts.
-The treasurer will have the financial records audited.
+Section V. Treasurer: The treasurer will work with the Society’s bookkeeper and outside accountant.
+The treasurer will present monthly financial reports and an annual financial report to the Board and handle such other duties about financial matters as may be directed by the Board from time to time, make and foster connections with donors and negotiate government contracts.

 Section I. These bylaws may be amended by the members at any annual meeting provided that a proposal to amend shall be submitted in writing to the secretary at least 50 days prior to the annual meeting.
 The secretary shall include notification of proposed amendment in the notice of the meeting.
 Amendments are ratified by majority vote of members present and voting.